Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 When it comes to vegetables, you can eat anything as long as you eat in moderation and have a balanced diet.

-Keep the potato consumption low and get a fair share of beets into your diet (they do wonders to your liver, being considered a superfood), as well as onions, peppers, zucchini, avocados, garlic and so on.
+Keep the potato consumption low and get a fair share of beets into your diet (they do wonders for your liver, being considered a superfood), as well as onions, peppers, zucchini, avocados, garlic.

 If you want to order them online and have them delivered to your doorstep, check out Amazon’s amazing offer of fresh vegetables here.